Pep15/Practical_SRE/README.md

     sudo sh get-docker.sh
     ```
 2.  **Configure Docker daemon for local Registry:**
-    * If you are planning to use a local Docker registry on your machine:
+    * I'm planning to use a local Docker registry on the machine:
         * Edit the Docker `daemon.json` file, which exists on path `/etc/docker/deamon.json`.
         * If the file does not exist, create one.
-        * Add the following configuration and replace with your local IP.
+        * Add the following configuration and replace with the local IP.
             ```json
             {
-                 "insecure-registries": ["your-registry-host-(IP):5000"]
+                 "insecure-registries": ["the-registry-host-(IP):5000"]
             }
             ```
         * Restart the Docker Engine: